YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

 ---
-title: 'Birational Geometry Note: Fibration in Birational Geometry'
+title: 'Birational Geometry Note: Fibration in Algebraic Geometry'
 date: 2024-12-01
 permalink: /posts/2024/12/Fibration-in-Birational-Geometry/
 tags:
   - Birational geometry
 ---

-The aim of this series of note is to introduce the fibration in birational geometry (classification theory of complex algebraic/analytic varieties).
+The aim of this series of note is to introduce the fibration in Algebraic geometry (classification theory of complex algebraic/analytic varieties).
+Fibration is the most powerful tool for the classification of varieties and in this notes we will major focus on the possible applications of the fibrations in the classification results.

 (1) [Iitaka fibration](),